-allenahurwitz asked: So we should accept "palestine as a place" and their "right for land" but we shouldn't expect them to do the same.
+allenahurwitz said: So we should accept "palestine as a place" and their "right for land" but we shouldn't expect them to do the same.
 Your points 11 and 15 are contradicting each other.
 I see your points in the dehumanizing aspect, and honestly I feel bad for the innocent Palestinians who Hamas is using as a shield, but is that Israel's fault?
 No. You're praying for peace- Israel is trying to ensure it by killing terrorists. i hope people are afraid to bomb Israel ever again.

 Oh boy.
 Where to start?